mbsf2022/EmbeddedAI/README.md

 1. Clone the [Repo](https://github.com/mbsf2022/EmbeddedAI.git) to get the metadata for the solution of the use case
     - git clone https://github.com/mbsf2022/EmbeddedAI.git
-2. In Visual Studio Code, OPEN the folder xyz
+2. In Visual Studio Code, OPEN the folder EnbeddedAI
 3. In Visual Studio Code, AUTHENTICATE to SDO Org
     - Open Command Palette or press Ctrl + Shift + P, then Select “SFDX: Authorize an Org“ and finally select Project Default and Allow Access
     - Alternatively, [Authorize SDO Org Using a Browser](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth_web_flow.htm)
-4. In Visual Studio Code, DEPLOY the below metadata to SDO Org by right-click on folder of metadata and select SFDX: Deploy This Source to Org
+4. In Visual Studio Code, DEPLOY the below metadata to SDO Org by right-click on force-app folder and select SFDX: Deploy This Source to Org
     - flows
     - genAiFunctions
     - genAiPromptTemplates